• Skip to main content

 Summary

 • nippon – 日本 (にっぽん) : a noun meaning ‘Japan’ in Japanese.
 These two kanji characters literally mean ‘under the sun’ in Japanese.
-Japan is, therefore, literally a country developed under the sun in Japanese.
+So, Japan is literally a country developed under the sun in the Japanese language.
 This kanji expression can also be pronounced “nihon”.
-There is no difference in roles between Nippon and Nihon.
+There is no difference in role between nippon and nihon.
 Only their pronunciations are different.

 Hope my explanations are understandable and helpful for Japanese learners.